 The Icahn School of Medicine at Mount Sinai offers a wide range of resources to support residents’ academic pursuits and professional development.
 The department encourages resident participation and presentation in national meetings and finances travel expenses.
 Fourth–year residents attend the spring meeting of the American College of Surgeons (ACS), and all Chief Residents have the opportunity to attend the ACS fall meeting.

-All surgical residents are provided with their own multimedia tablet to assist them in their independent educational pursuits.
-They are also given individual subscriptions to The Fundamentals of Surgery, an online, interactive, case management curriculum developed by the American College of Surgeons.
+All surgical residents are provided with individual subscriptions to The Fundamentals of Surgery, an online, interactive, case management curriculum developed by the American College of Surgeons.
 Containing a reference guide and other resources for additional study, the curriculum helps residents develop critical thinking skills by working through more than 90 cases of varying difficulty.

 Residents receive access to the Gustave L. and Janet W. Levy Library.
 Online resources include 89 databases, such as Medline/PubMed and AccessMedicine, and more than 11,000 full-text e–journals.